vdhamer/Photo-Club-Hub-HTML/.github/README.md

 These lead the viewer to image portfolios that are managed by the photo clubs.

-This MacOS app will (in a later version) use the `root.level1.json` file to find a relevant `level2.json` file, and (in contrast to the iOS app) convert the latter into a static HTML pages for a new or existing website.
+This MacOS app will (in a later version) use the `root.level1.json` file to find a relevant `level2.json` file, and (in contrast to the iOS app) convert the latter into a static HTML pages that can be incorporated into a website.

 ## Comparing both apps